haiwen/seafile-user-manual/en/drive_client/drive_client_for_win10.md

 You can log out of the account by selecting 'Delete' in the account management, at this time it will log out of the account and keep the local files that have been cached.

-When the library contains invalid placeholders, you can use the function of resync account to fix this issue.
-SeaDrive retains the old cache directory while generating new placeholders in a fresh cache directory.
+Some special sync errors, such as invalid placeholders, local metadata corruption, can be fixed by re-syncing the account.

 ![seadrive-account-resync](imgs/seadrive-account-resync.png)